Isn’t It Ironic?

 The Benefits Abuser

-Roland McLaughlin is one of the people who should definitely be ashamed of themselves.
-The Manchester bouncer had acquired benefits totaling about 10,000 pounds over the course of three years.
+Roland McLaughlin is one of the people who should be ashamed of themselves.
+The Manchester bouncer had acquired benefits totaling about 10,000 pounds over three years.
 His reason for receiving funding was back pain – a valid enough reason.

 Roland’s attorney attempted to get his client out of trouble by focusing on the fact that he didn’t have a criminal record and he was also in a financially challenging situation.
 Lucky Roland was sentenced to 100 hours of community service for his manipulative ways.